Jack Coughlin (artist): Art

-Coughlin's portraits are regularly commissioned for the New Republic magazine and have been published in several volumes of poetry in Ireland and the United States.
+Although Coughlin’s education coincided with the heyday of Abstract Expressionism, he was always drawn to figurative traditions in European and American art.
+Coughlin's portraits were regularly commissioned for The New Republic magazine and have been published in several volumes of poetry in Ireland and the United States.
 However, in prints and drawings from the 1960s to the present, he has also pursued a vein of imagery that is much less naturalistic and that explores a range of sources, from the anatomical drawings of George Stubbs to the grotesque hybrids of European printmakers like Francisco Goya and Martin Schongauer.
-In many metamorphic, dream like images, absurd and mysterious juxtapositions of the human and animal join in an irrational evolutionary journey.
+In many metamorphic, dream-like images, absurd and mysterious juxtapositions of the human and animal join in an irrational evolutionary journey.
 Here his automatic drawing practice is akin to that of the Surrealists and is wed to his interests in the existential wordplay of Samuel Beckett.

+Coughlin was elected to the National Academy of Design in 1972.
+Coughlin was a prolific artist and illustrator, producing numerous lithographs, etchings, and woodcuts.
+The New Republic magazine commissioned dozens of his portraits.
+His printmaking was internationally recognized and collected by the Metropolitan Museum, the Smithsonian, the Boston Public Library, among other museum, university and library collections.
+Throughout his career, working from life and teaching life drawing informed his representations of the human figure.
+Wild animals, especially owls, rhinos, and elephants were sources of endless fascination across mediums.
+In his most imaginative work, human and animal figures merge in metamorphic, hybrid, sometimes humorous forms that evoke surrealist dream worlds and old master compositions.
+His many drawings and caricatures also attest to his great love for the cats and the dogs in his life.

+In 1964, Coughlin and his wife, Joan Hopkins, first rented and later owned the Golden Cod Gallery on East Commercial Street in Wellfleet where their artwork is still on view in the summer.
+The historic building had served as a blacksmith’s shop and as an early site of Hatch’s Fish Market.

 Teaching career

-Celebrated for his combinations of innovative and traditional techniques during the resurgence of intaglio, lithograph, and woodcut printmaking in the 1960s and 70s, Coughlin taught printmaking at University of Massachusetts Amherst from the foundation of its art department until his retirement over 35 years later.
+In 1960 Coughlin was hired as an Assistant Professor in the newly-established Fine Arts Department at the University of Massachusetts Amherst.
+He taught printmaking and drawing there for 35 years, celebrated for his combinations of innovative and traditional techniques during the resurgence of intaglio, lithograph, and woodcut printmaking in the 1960s and 70s.
 In 2005 Coughlin received the Gladys E. Cook prize at the 2005 annual exhibition at the National Academy of Design.